kartikkkdua/App/week2/lecture1/Promises/promise.md

+# use to create your own async functions
 # JavaScript Promises 📦

 JavaScript **Promises** are powerful for managing asynchronous operations like API calls, file loading, and time delays.
 They act as placeholders for values that become available in the future.